Skip to content

 Other fees

-Own-building insurance fee: This is charged by your mortgage lender for checking you have taken out your own building insurance if you choose not to buy it from your lender.
-The fees are fairly small, around £25 to £50 each.
-Note that these are not charges that you are likely to face any more.
+• Own-building insurance fee: Occasionally, you may be charged by your mortgage lender for checking you have taken out your own building insurance if you choose not to buy it from your lender.
+The fees are fairly small, around £25 to £50 each, and these are generally not charges that you are likely to face any more.

 Do I need a survey?